Amsterdam Photo Tours | Discover the Secrets of Amsterdam

-After that we go out and start exploring and have fun looking and observing people and the urban landscape to get some good shots.
+After that, we go out and start exploring and have fun looking and observing people and the urban landscape to get some good shots.

-We can basically walk our way around and explore the city by foot or take a short ride in a tram to get to our next location.
-We like to get off the beaten tourist path but also understand you like to see and shoot the highlights for what Amsterdam is famous around the world.
+We can walk our way around and explore the city by foot or take a short ride in a tram to get to our next location.
+We like to get off the beaten tourist path but also understand you want to see and shoot the highlights for what Amsterdam is famous around the world.

 The highlights of the Amsterdam photo tour

 One of the great things about photography and especially street photography is the unexpected nature of the art of photography.
 One moment you are looking one direction and just out of nothing, this fantastic image appears right in front of your eyes.
 The elements of luck and decisive moments in photography are there for an instant, and they are gone forever.
 Did you get the shot?

 It’s our job to show you how to be ready and use your instincts and intuition to get those rare moments captured.
 That means some hard work and determination, and most of all, engagement to get close and focus on your subject.
 Okay, I understand you are on holiday, so don’t take the hard work that serious.

 Places change all the time, depending on the time of the day and the weather.
 We know how to adapt and find places that are happening now.
 We try to get some fantastic pictures that you like to shoot and by making that series of great photos with you will be your highlight of the whole experience.

 Being at the right place at the right moment is a good start anyway.
 We offer you a diverse itinerary and like to listen to your preferences and provide you a tailored, exciting photography experience.

 The best places in Amsterdam to make photos

 We definitely should go into the old Amsterdam Jordaan (Garden) neighborhood and visit some of the most beautiful little streets with quaint shops and the majestic Canals with the grand decorated trader houses.
 (Herenhuizen)